andreafabrizi/DNSProxy/README.md

 and new features logged in changelog.

 ## Architecture
+### Design
 DNSProxy is a rapid and efficient solution if you can't access "secured" tunnels to resolve domain names externally (TOR users,Chinese Wall of Fire, evil VPN).
+Robustness of architecture proves DNSProxy as a very scalable and smart solution.
 ```
               +----------------------------+
    +----------| DNSP listens on original   | <<-------+